l-longo/social_media_alert_meme_stocks/README.md

 <br><br>

 **Data decompression and processing**:
-The first step is the decompression of the zst files containing the raw Reddit data.
-To download the data, we rely on the project built by https://github.com/Watchful1/PushshiftDumps.
-You can find the wallstreetbets data at this open-access drive folder: https://drive.google.com/drive/folders/1Y6lpnhT5mXh5q-D_xLDpF9tzWoRMmJXl?usp=sharing.
+The first step is the decompression of the zst files containing the raw data.
+These data are accessible in zst format.
+Please, contact me if you need the raw data for replication or research purposes.
 The data are in zst format: use the scipt *decompress_zst.py* to extract the raw data in a csv format, then *open.py* to merge the comments and submissions.
 The following graph shows the network of users interacting on Reddit on January 14, 2021:

 <img src="figures/GME_network_graph_14_01_2021_lighter_background.png" alt="Reddit social structure" width="400">